eslint/eslint/docs/src/extend/custom-rules.md

 Once you have an instance of `SourceCode`, you can use the following methods on it to work with the code:

-* `getText(node)`: Return the source code for the given node.
+* `getText(node)`: Returns the source code for the given node.
 Omit `node` to get the whole source (see the [dedicated section](#accessing-the-source-text)).
-* `getAllComments()`: Return an array of all comments in the source.
+* `getAllComments()`: Returns an array of all comments in the source.
-* `getCommentsBefore(nodeOrToken)`: Return an array of comment tokens that occur directly before the given node or token.
+* `getCommentsBefore(nodeOrToken)`: Returns an array of comment tokens that occur directly before the given node or token.
-* `getCommentsAfter(nodeOrToken)`: Return an array of comment tokens that occur directly after the given node or token.
+* `getCommentsAfter(nodeOrToken)`: Returns an array of comment tokens that occur directly after the given node or token.
-* `getCommentsInside(node)`: Return an array of all comment tokens inside a given node.
+* `getCommentsInside(node)`: Returns an array of all comment tokens inside a given node.
-* `isSpaceBetween(nodeOrToken, nodeOrToken)`: Return true if there is a whitespace character between the two tokens or, if given a node, the last token of the first node and the first token of the second node.
+* `isSpaceBetween(nodeOrToken, nodeOrToken)`: Returns true if there is a whitespace character between the two tokens or, if given a node, the last token of the first node and the first token of the second node.
-* `getFirstToken(node, skipOptions)`: Return the first token representing the given node.
+* `getFirstToken(node, skipOptions)`: Returns the first token representing the given node.
-* `getFirstTokens(node, countOptions)`: Return the first `count` tokens representing the given node.
+* `getFirstTokens(node, countOptions)`: Returns the first `count` tokens representing the given node.
-* `getLastToken(node, skipOptions)`: Return the last token representing the given node.
+* `getLastToken(node, skipOptions)`: Returns the last token representing the given node.
-* `getLastTokens(node, countOptions)`: Return the last `count` tokens representing the given node.
+* `getLastTokens(node, countOptions)`: Returns the last `count` tokens representing the given node.
-* `getTokenAfter(nodeOrToken, skipOptions)`: Return the first token after the given node or token.
+* `getTokenAfter(nodeOrToken, skipOptions)`: Returns the first token after the given node or token.
-* `getTokensAfter(nodeOrToken, countOptions)`: Return `count` tokens after the given node or token.
+* `getTokensAfter(nodeOrToken, countOptions)`: Returns `count` tokens after the given node or token.
-* `getTokenBefore(nodeOrToken, skipOptions)`: Return the first token before the given node or token.
+* `getTokenBefore(nodeOrToken, skipOptions)`: Returns the first token before the given node or token.
-* `getTokensBefore(nodeOrToken, countOptions)`: Return `count` tokens before the given node or token.
+* `getTokensBefore(nodeOrToken, countOptions)`: Returns `count` tokens before the given node or token.
-* `getFirstTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Return the first token between two nodes or tokens.
+* `getFirstTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Returns the first token between two nodes or tokens.
-* `getFirstTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Return the first `count` tokens between two nodes or tokens.
+* `getFirstTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Returns the first `count` tokens between two nodes or tokens.
-* `getLastTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Return the last token between two nodes or tokens.
+* `getLastTokenBetween(nodeOrToken1, nodeOrToken2, skipOptions)`: Returns the last token between two nodes or tokens.
-* `getLastTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Return the last `count` tokens between two nodes or tokens.
+* `getLastTokensBetween(nodeOrToken1, nodeOrToken2, countOptions)`: Returns the last `count` tokens between two nodes or tokens.
-* `getTokens(node)`: Return all tokens for the given node.
+* `getTokens(node)`: Returns all tokens for the given node.
-* `getTokensBetween(nodeOrToken1, nodeOrToken2)`: Return all tokens between two nodes.
+* `getTokensBetween(nodeOrToken1, nodeOrToken2)`: Returns all tokens between two nodes.
-* `getTokenByRangeStart(index, rangeOptions)`: Return the token whose range starts at the given index in the source.
+* `getTokenByRangeStart(index, rangeOptions)`: Returns the token whose range starts at the given index in the source.
-* `getNodeByRangeIndex(index)`: Return the deepest node in the AST containing the given source index.
+* `getNodeByRangeIndex(index)`: Returns the deepest node in the AST containing the given source index.
-* `getLocFromIndex(index)`: Return an object with `line` and `column` properties, corresponding to the location of the given source index. `line` is 1-based and `column` is 0-based.
+* `getLocFromIndex(index)`: Returns an object with `line` and `column` properties, corresponding to the location of the given source index. `line` is 1-based and `column` is 0-based.
-* `getIndexFromLoc(loc)`: Return the index of a given location in the source code, where `loc` is an object with a 1-based `line` key and a 0-based `column` key.
+* `getIndexFromLoc(loc)`: Returns the index of a given location in the source code, where `loc` is an object with a 1-based `line` key and a 0-based `column` key.
-* `commentsExistBetween(nodeOrToken1, nodeOrToken2)`: Return `true` if comments exist between two nodes.
+* `commentsExistBetween(nodeOrToken1, nodeOrToken2)`: Returns `true` if comments exist between two nodes.

 `skipOptions` is an object which has 3 properties; `skip`, `includeComments`, and `filter`.
 Default is `{skip: 0, includeComments: false, filter: null}`.